pulse0ne/JSync/README.md

 # JSync
 JSync is a library for simple and fast directory synchronization.

-It has a JavaFX front-end that can be found at: https://github.com/pulse0ne/JSyncer
+JSync has a JavaFX front-end that can be found [here](https://github.com/pulse0ne/JSyncer).

 ## Examples
 Simplest Usage: